bbauska/LFS170x/readme.md

 <div align="right">
   <b><a href="#table-of-contents">↥ Back To Top</a></b>
 </div>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 name="ch2">Chapter 2.
 Blockchain Mechanics</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Chapter Overview</h3>
-<p>In this chapter, we will discuss distributed ledger technology, some of its basic components and how it differs from previous ledger storage techniques.<br/>
+<p>In this chapter, we will discuss distributed ledger technology, some of its basic
+components and how it differs from previous ledger storage techniques.<br/>

 We will gain an understanding of how previous computer technologies like file sharing, data storage and cryptography are wrapped into the blockchain foundations.<br/>

 We will also see how hashing functions and Merkle tree data structures help us immutably store and prove facts without revealing all the details.<br/>

-Next, we will learn how these blockchain techniques are fundamental in public-key cryptography where key pairs support privacy and authenticity by only exposing the public key while keeping the private key secure.<br/>
+Next, we will learn how these blockchain techniques are fundamental in public- key cryptography where key pairs support privacy and authenticity by only exposing the public key while keeping the private key secure.<br/>

 We will examine how this agreed-upon, append-only distributed ledger guarantees transparency and immutability, where trust in the information contained in the ledger is a given.<br/>
 </p>

 <h3>Learning Objectives</h3>

-By the end of this chapter, you should be able to:
+<p>By the end of this chapter, you should be able to:</p>

 <ul>
-<li>Discuss how cryptography allows for distributed ledgers to work on a global scale.</li>
+  <li>Discuss how cryptography allows for distributed ledgers to work on a global
+    scale.</li>
   <li>Explain how blockchain is using cryptography.</li>
   <li>Define key terms of cryptography and understand basic concepts.</li>
-<li>Explain the concept of zero-knowledge proofs (ZKPs) and Merkle trees and how they are used in blockchain technologies.</li>
+  <li>Explain the concept of zero-knowledge proofs (ZKPs) and Merkle trees and
+    how they are used in blockchain technologies.</li>
   <li>Discuss how blockchain utilizes transparency.</li>
-<li>Explain what it means for blockchains to be immutable and how chaining provides this capability.</li>
+  <li>Explain what it means for blockchains to be immutable and how chaining provides
+    this capability.</li>
 </ul>

 <h3 name="ch2-1">2.1 Introduction to Blockchain Components</h3>